toddlawton/toddlawton.github.io/_posts/2014-09-04-lcd-weather-display.md

 });
 ```

-Upon inspection of the JSON response that we receive, we'll notice that the temperatures are all in Kelvins (oh noes!).
+Upon inspection of the JSON response that we receive, we'll notice that the temperatures are all in Kelvins.
 Since most people are accustomed to reading the temperature in Celsius or Fahrenheit, let's include utility functions to take care of the conversion.
 We can place these outside of the board's ready function.

 ```javascript
 function kelvinToCelsius(input) {